Bubble Leak Testing

 Bubble leak testing is a whole-package integrity test.
-It is typically performed as part of a validation activity, such as sealer validation, or transit or shelf life simulations.
-The bubble leak test method has a sensitivity of 250 microns.
-It is performed by submerging the package in water and observing for a steady stream of bubbles, indicating a breach of the sterile barrier.
-Bubble leak testing is the most common approach to evaluating sterile barrier integrity for Tyvek(R) pouches or thermoformed trays.
+It is typically performed as part of a validation activity, such as a sealer validation, transit validation, or shelf life validation.
+ASTM F2096 bubble leak testing has a claimed sensitivity of approximately 250 microns.
+It is performed by submerging the package in water, inflating the package with air while it is underwater, and observing for a steady stream of bubbles emanating from the package, indicating a breach of the sterile barrier.

 How sensitive is bubble leak testing?